-- Check fuel tank level.

-- A failure of the fuel pump may have occurred.

-- Check fuel pump fuse and relay.

-- Contact an authorized Can-Am dealer.
+- Check fuel tank level. - A failure of the fuel pump may have occurred. - Check fuel pump fuse and relay. - If engine does not start, seek service from an authorized Can-Am dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.